Traumatic Brain Injury

 How is a traumatic brain injury (TBI) diagnosed?

 The doctor will ask you questions about the injury.
-He or she may ask questions that test your ability to pay attention, learn, remember, and solve problems.
+They may ask questions that test your ability to pay attention, learn, remember, and solve problems.
 The doctor will check for physical signs of a brain injury by checking your reflexes, strength, balance, coordination, and sensation.
-The doctor may order imaging tests such as a CT scan or an MRI to make sure that your brain isn't bruised or bleeding.
-You may need tests to see if your brain is working as it should.
+The doctor may order imaging tests such as a CT scan or an MRI to check your brain for bruising or bleeding.
+You may need other tests.

 How is a traumatic brain injury (TBI) treated?

-If your brain has been damaged, you may need treatment and rehabilitation, perhaps on a long-term basis.
+If your brain has been injured, you may need treatment and rehabilitation.
+You may need treatment right away that may include medicine, fluids, help with breathing, or surgery.
+Some treatment may be needed on a long-term basis.
 This might include:

 - Physical and occupational therapy.